zec/tt08-square1/docs/info.md

 <br />Credit: Ap on en.wikipedia.org

 First, the attractor becomes a period-2 cycle, then period-4, -8, -16&hellip;
 and then it exhibits chaotic behavior.
-That iterating a quadratic map would result in such behavior came as quite a surprise in the 1960s, and to this day the logistic map is a popular demonstration of mathematical chaos in a simple system.
+That iteratively applying a quadratic polynomial would result in such behavior came as quite a surprise back in the 1960s, and to this day the logistic map is a popular demonstration of mathematical chaos in a simple system.

 So, what does it mean to turn the logistic map into a sound?
-The way SQUARE-1 does it, values of $x_i$ at a given $r$ are scaled and then used as the frequencies of an ensemble of square-wave generators, which are then added together to drive a PWM generator, the last being the sound output.
+The way SQUARE-1 does it, values of $x_i$ at a given $r$ are scaled and then used as the frequencies of an ensemble of 8 square-wave generators, which are then added together and used as the input to a PWM generator, the last providing the sound output.
-$r$ is slowly varied over time to cover the range $[1\frac{1}{16}, 4)$.
+$r$ is varied to cover the range $[17/16, 4)$ over a period of ~2 minutes, varying faster over $r < 3$ to get to the good stuff sooner.

+Finally, over a few small portions of the chaotic region, we change the number of square-wave generators that get frequency updates and get mixed together.
+The reason is that within the chaotic region, there are islands of periodicity, the largest of which have attractors of period 3, 5, and 6.
+Tweaking the number of active generators to be a multiple of the period leads to better-sounding results in the islands.

 ![block diagram of logistic_snd module](./logistic_snd.png)&nbsp;